-Development proposals creating significant new drainage requirements must demonstrate that effective Sustainable Drainage Systems are incorporated, and a long term management plan must be prepared to secure future maintenance of the drainage system.
+Where applicable, development proposals creating significant new drainage requirements should demonstrate that effective Sustainable Drainage Systems are incorporated where practicable, and a long term management plan must be prepared to secure future maintenance of the drainage system.

 New and improved water and waste water utility infrastructure will be encouraged and supported in order to meet the identified needs of the community.